 In a world invaded by parasitic aliens, Shinichi Izumi is struck down with one such parasite.
 However, unlike the others, who were instantly taken over, the parasyte failed to take over his brain, and resorted to his right hand instead.
-Calling him Migi, Shinichi is forced to live in an uncomfortable symbiotic relation ship with him.
-In an effort to stay alive from all the other parasites, they team up to defend themselves.
+Calling him Migi, Shinichi is forced to live in an uncomfortable symbiotic relationship with him.
+To stay alive from all the other parasites, they team up to defend themselves.

 MAL Rating: 7.71

 A cursed classroom, where everyone is fated to a terrible death.
-To cope for this, everyone ignored the existence of a girl in that class.
-However, with the introduction of a transfer student, things started to go wrong with this batch of students too, as it did with previous ones.
+To cope with this, everyone ignored the existence of a girl in that class.
+However, with the introduction of a transfer student, things started to go wrong with this batch of students, too, as it did with previous ones.

 With incredibly gory deaths, this anime is not for the fainthearted.
-An incredibly thematic anime, with a slightly dull ending, it is a pretty interesting show about the selfish aspect of humans.
-With everyone worried about their own lives, and ready to kill to stay afloat, it makes for a great weekend watch for anime with a dark theme.
+Also, this is an incredibly thematic anime with a slightly dull ending.
+But it is a pretty interesting series about the selfish aspect of humans.
+Everyone worried about their own lives and ready to kill to stay afloat.
+It makes for a great weekend watch for anime with a dark theme.

 MAL Rating: 8.07

 When hearing about the premise, most others will put it off as yet another isekai anime.
-However, it is the only isekai anime, which has managed to stick around amongst it’s competitors of the year.
-Suzuki Satoru, an shut in, wanted to enjoy the last moments of the game Yggdrasil.
+However, it is the only isekai anime, which has managed to stick around amongst its competitors of the year.
+Suzuki Satoru, a shut-in, wanted to enjoy the last moments of the game Yggdrasil.
 And as the game servers were about to shut down, it dawned on him that he was never kicked out.
-And so his journey began as Momonga, the great overlord, with insane powers, and the vague ambition to rule the world.
+And so his journey began as Momonga, the great overlord, with insane powers and the vague ambition to rule the world.

 MAL Rating: 8.49

-The world of ghouls, vampires and such has always been treated with fear, however, this anime takes that to the next level.
+The world of ghouls, vampires, and such has always been treated with fear; however, this anime takes that to the next level.
 The creatures of the night, which haunt humanity, are out there.
-Against them is the mercenary association, Hellsing.
-Their best weapon?
-The classy vampire Alucard, who is pitted against these forces of evil, resulting in a complete bloodbath of an anime.
+Against them is the mercenary association, Hellsing, probably their best weapon.
+As a result, what we have is the classy vampire Alucard is pitted against these evil forces, resulting in a complete bloodbath of an anime.

 Hellsing makes for an amazing watch for an OVA, as very few such good ones exist.
-Making complete use of their license to add gore, and complimenting with stunning animations, Hellsing is capable of giving eyegasms.
+Also, the series makes complete use of its license to add gore and complement it with stunning animations.
+Hellsing is capable of giving eyegasms!

 MAL Rating: 7.44

-Naegi got accepted in the reputed Hope’s Peak Academy, however, things turned out to be a lot more different than what he expected.
+Naegi got accepted into the reputed Hope’s Peak Academy.
+However, things turned out to be a lot more different than what he expected.
 A cuddly bear of death gives the class a simple condition: kill anyone, and manage to shift the blame.
-If you are successful, you get to leave, while everyone else is killed.
+If you are successful, you get to leave while everyone else is killed.
 If you fail, you are tortured and killed in the worst way possible.

 MAL Rating: 7.85

-Yoma are beings which live off of human flesh.
-They also posses the skill to appear human like, and trick their prey.
-To combat them, and save humans, Claymores were created.
+Yoma are beings that live off of human flesh.
+They also posses the skill to appear human-like and trick their prey.
+To combat them and save humans, Claymores were created.
 Raki, a young boy, feels indebted to the claymore known as Clare.
 She had saved him from a yoma after it consumed his entire family.
-And so with nowhere else to go, the duo set off, with Clare working for the guild of claymores, and Raki sticking with her.
+And so with nowhere else to go, the duo set off, with Clare working for the guild of claymores and Raki sticking with her.
 However, things eventually take a turn for the worse, as friends slowly turn, and what seemed set in stone was no longer so.

 MAL Rating: 8.18

-When two masked men appear on TV and foretell of a terrorist attack, it shakes all of Japan.
+When two masked men appear on TV and foretell a terrorist attack, and this shakes all of Japan.
 Nine and Twelve, the prodigal teenagers, pose as “The Sphinx” over the internet, giving clues about terror attacks they have planned.
-As a result, the police have to solve the riddles, and act quickly to save lives.
-Detective Shibazaki is swept into all this, as he starts investigating behind the attacks, and the events that thread it all.
-A tale about terrorism, lies, deception, and a lot of dark thematic moments, this is a must watch anime for fast paced mind game enthusiasts.
+As a result, the police have to solve the riddles and act quickly to save lives.
+Detective Shibazaki is swept into all this as he starts investigating behind the attacks and the events that thread it all.
+A tale about terrorism, lies, deception, and a lot of dark thematic moments, this is a must-watch anime for fast-paced mind game enthusiasts.